Marzac/le3d/README.md

 # le3d
 LightEngine 3D
-A straightforward 3D software engine for real-time graphics.
+A straightforward C++ 3D software engine for real-time graphics.
-This engine has been thought to be a minimal and clear implementation of a simplified fixed pipeline.
+The engine aims to be a minimal and clear implementation of a simplified fixed pipeline.
+Code has been designed for resource constrained platforms.

 Source code / examples / documentation
 Copyright (c) 2015 - 2017 Frédéric Meslin